 Expert Cover Letter Writing and Formatting Tips

 Research the Company

-    Your executive cover letter is the place where you can emphasize why you are interested in the organization you are applying for.
-One way to distinguish yourself from other candidates is to do research on the organization or company.
+Your executive cover letter is where you can emphasize why you are interested in the organization you are applying for.
+One way to distinguish yourself from other candidates is to research the organization or company.
 While you should have scoured the job description and learned about the company while writing your resume, take another look and ensure that you have direct correlations between the company mission and goals and your past accomplishments stated in your cover letter.

 Example Statement Using Company Research: